-This linker error is given where a stack alignment conflict is detected in object code.
-The ABI for the ARM Architecture suggests that code maintains eight-byte stack alignment at its interfaces.
-This permits efficient use of LDRD and STRD instructions to access eight-byte aligned double and long long data types.
+This linker error is given when you specify the --strict\preserve8\require8 option and a stack alignment conflict is detected in object code.
+The ABI for the Arm® Architecture suggests that code maintains eight-byte stack alignment at its interfaces.
+This alignment permits efficient use of LDRD and STRD instructions to access eight-byte aligned double and long long data types.

-Symbols such as ~PRES8 and REQ8 are Build Attributes of the objects:
+Symbols such as ~PRES8 and REQ8 are used in place of Build Attributes of the objects:

-- PRES8 means the object preserves eight-byte alignment of the stack - ~PRES8 means the object does not preserve eight-byte alignment of the stack (~ meaning NOT) - REQ8 means the object requires eight-byte alignment of the stack.
+- PRES8 means that the object preserves eight-byte alignment of the stack. - ~PRES8 means that the object does not preserve eight-byte alignment of the stack (~ meaning NOT). - REQ8 means that the object requires eight-byte alignment of the stack.

-This link error typically occurs in two cases:
+This link error typically occurs in the following cases:

-- Where assembler code (that does not preserve eight-byte stack alignment) calls compiled C/C++ code (that requires eight-byte stack alignment). - Where attempting to link legacy objects that were compiled with older tools with objects compiled with recent tools.
-Legacy objects that do not have these attributes are treated as ~PRES8, even if they do actually happen to preserve eight-byte alignment.
+- Where assembler code that does not preserve eight-byte stack alignment calls compiled C/C++ code that requires eight-byte stack alignment. - When attempting to link legacy objects that were compiled with older tools with objects that are compiled with recent tools.
+Legacy objects that do not have these attributes are treated as ~PRES8, even if they do preserve eight-byte alignment.

 '''

-Error: L6238E: foo.o(.text) contains invalid call from '~PRES8' function to 'REQ8' function foobar
+Error: L6238E: foo.o(.text) contains invalid call from '~PRES8 (The user did not require code to preserve 8-byte aligment of 8-byte data objects)' function to 'REQ8 (Code was permitted to depend on the 8-byte aligment of 8-byte data items)' function foobar.

 '''

-This means that there is a function in the object foo.o (in the section named .text) that does not preserve eight-byte stack alignment, but which is trying to call function foobar that requires eight-byte stack alignment.
+This error means that a function (in the object foo.o, section .text) that does not preserve eight-byte stack alignment, is trying to call function foobar which requires eight-byte stack alignment.